pharmaR/pharmaR.github.io/content/contribute.md

 **Current Focus**

-The first milestone (projected three months) will be primarily focused around building an initial core team and more thoroughly scoping the project.
+The first milestone (projected to be December 2022) will be primarily focused around building an initial core team and more thoroughly scoping the project.

 **Key Skills Required**